vanngocthuyla/bitc-PPL-benchmark/README.md

 ## 1. Introduction

 In previous research ([1](https://github.com/choderalab/bayesian-itc), [2](https://github.com/nguyentrunghai/bayesian-itc/tree/d8cbf43240862e85d72d7d0c327ae2c6f750e600)), MCMC was applied to build Bayesian model that could do sampling from the posterior distribution of thermodynamic parameters from ITC data.
-Pymc2 and Pymc3 were used as the probabilistic programming language (PPL) for the model implementation.
+Pymc was used as the probabilistic programming language (PPL) for the model implementation.
 Now this model can be extended with other two PPLs, which is Numpyro and Pyro.

 Data for running the Bayesian model can be found here: [Mg1EDTAp1a.DAT](https://github.com/vanngocthuyla/bitc/tree/main/inputs/Mg1EDTAp1a.DAT)